Kali Protectives Strike Review

 Our Analysis and Test Results

-When we have a stellar Editor's Choice pads like the Leatt Airflex Pro, it can be easy to write-off similar pads since they fall short to the award winner.
+When our review has some fantastic, award-winning pads, it can be easy to write-off perfectly good options that fall just a little bit short.
 That would be a dangerous mistake with the Kali pads.
-They do everything almost as well as the Leatt and are still a great option for a lot of riders.
+They do everything almost as well as the best options and are still a great choice for a lot of riders.
 They scored consistently well in most metrics.

 The Strike pads have what Kali calls Xelion padding as the main armor plate.
 This honeycombed looking material sits front and center over the knee cap.
-It runs from just above the knee the cap down towards the high shin area.
-There is a little cut in the side of the pad that is intended to allow the pad to flex without causing any bulges or creases in the pad.
+It runs from just above the knee down towards the high shin area.
+There is a little cut in the side that is intended to allow the pad to flex without causing any bulges or creases.
 The Xelion material is soft and easy to bend with your hands.
 If you bend the material hard and let go, it moves back to its natural position slowly.

 On the outside and inside of each leg, there are two blocks of foam padding.
 These blocks are relatively thin but are in an advantageous position.
 In the event of an off-kilter impact, you want to have some form of protection outside of the main armor patch.